soif/MySensors_MonitorsRelay/README.md

 - Toggle the Device state using a single push button
 - Feedback the device state using 2 leds (Green and Red)
 - also reports Room temperature every minutes
-- reovers the last state when powering up
+- recovers the last state when powering up
 - blinks the green led while sending the temperature
-- blinks the red led while receiving a rely command
+- blinks the red led while receiving a relay command

 ## Script to trigger Switching the node upon Computer Sleep / WakeUp